 By making a gift directly to the School of Public Policy, you strengthen our academic program and ensure that students have the resources they need to make the most of their studies here.

-Cheryl A. Camillo is the recipient of the 2016 Judith A. Shinogle Memorial Fellowship.
+Kiki Malomo-Paris is the 2020 recipient of the Judith A. Shinogle Memorial Fellowship.

 Alison Mitchell (2014)